mslinn/git_tree_go/README.md

 ### `git-evars`

 The `git-evars` command writes a script that defines environment variables pointing to each git repository.
-This command should be run on the target computer.
+When using this command in conjunction with the `git-replicate` command, this command should be run on the target computer.

 Only one parameter is required: an environment variable reference, pointing to the top-level directory to replicate.
 The environment variable reference must be contained within single quotes to prevent expansion by the shell.

 The following appends to any script in the `$work` directory called `.evars`.
-The script defines environment variables that point to each git repo pointed to by `$work`:
+The script defines environment variables that point to each git repository pointed to by `$work`:

 ```shell
 $ git-evars '$work' >> $work/.evars